nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-the-web-config-file-in-project.md

 </handlers>
 ```

-Handlers are Internet IIS components that are configured to process requests to specific content, typically to generate a response for the requested resource.
+Handlers are IIS components that are configured to process requests to specific content, typically to generate a response for the requested resource.
 For example, an ASP.NET Web page is one type of handler.
 You can use handlers to process requests to any resource that needs to return information to users that is not a static file.

-The `<handlers>` element contains a collection of `<add>`, `<remove>` and `<clear>` elements, each of which defines a handler mapping for the application.
-The `<add>` element adds a handler to the collection of handlers, `<remove>` element removes references of handler from the handler's collection, and `<clear>` element removes all references of handlers from the handlers collection.
+The `<handlers>` element contains a collection of `<add>`, `<remove>`, and `<clear>` elements, each of which defines a handler mapping for the application.
+The `<add>` element adds a handler to the collection of handlers, the `<remove>` element removes references of the handler from the handler's collection, and the `<clear>` element removes all references of handlers from the handlers collection.
 Here in the above code  "WebDAV" handler is removed and the handler for module `AspNetCoreModuleV2` is added.

 ```xml
 <aspNetCore requestTimeout="23:00:00" processPath="%LAUNCHER_PATH%" arguments="%LAUNCHER_ARGS%" forwardWindowsAuthToken="false" stdoutLogEnabled="false" stdoutLogFile=".\logs\stdout" startupTimeLimit="3600" hostingModel="InProcess"/>